Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

   * SQL
   * VSCode
   * Postgres
-  * Excel for project tracking
+  * Excel for project status & tracking

 ### Processes Followed:
+  * Derived business/analytical questions from the business request which came from the sales manager - Chloe
+  * Feedback from Chloe on the business questions and draft of the business demand overview
-  * I got the sales dataset from a repo on GitHub
+  * Established connection to the DB (I got the sales dataset from a repo on GitHub)
-  * Created a table named ‘retail\_sales’ in Outfit Oasis sales db
+  * Created a table named ‘retail\_sales’ in Outfit Oasis sales DB
   * Imported sales data into the table
   * Data cleaning \- identified, removed & updated null, and standardized records
   * Exploratory data analysis operations to answer business questions.
 This is the scope of this project